Congress off the rails? Lawmakers barrel toward fall fights - NewsBreak

 WASHINGTON (AP) — Year-end pileups of crucial legislation and the brinkmanship that goes with them are normal behavior for Congress.
 This autumn, lawmakers are barreling toward battles that are striking for the risks they pose to both parties.

-Though few doubt that Congress will again extend the government’s borrowing authority when it expires in December, no one seems certain of how they’ll do it .
+Though few doubt that Congress will again extend the government’s borrowing authority when it expires in December, no one seems certain of how they’ll do it.
 Democrats don’t have the votes yet to enact President Joe Biden’s top priorities into law.
-And Republicans are nervous that Democrats may weaken the filibuster rule that lets the Senate’s minority party derail legislation.
+And Republicans are nervous that Democrats may weaken the filibuster rule that lets the Senate’s minority party derail the legislation.

 Miscalculate and there could be a calamitous federal default, a collapse of Biden’s domestic agenda and, for good measure, a damaging government shutdown.
 Stir in lawmakers whose nerves are already frayed and are looking to tee up issues for next year’s midterm elections, and it’s a recipe for confrontations that could damage each party if leaders aren’t careful.